Kyle Larson (American football)

-Kyle Larson (born September 2, 1980) is a former American football punter.
+Kyle Larson (born September 2, 1980) is an American former professional football player who was a punter in the National Football League (NFL).
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2004.
-He played college football at University of Nebraska - Lincoln.
+He played college football for the Nebraska Cornhuskers.

-Early years
+Early life

 Larson attended Kearney High School in Kearney, Nebraska, but is a native of Funk, Nebraska.
 He saw action at center, linebacker, and punter, and as a senior, he won All-State honors at punter after averaging 46.5 yards per punt.
 In addition to football, Larson competed in track and field.
 Larson was a member of Kearney High's 1999 Class A State Championship team where he placed 2nd in discus and 3rd in shot put at the Nebraska State Track Meet.

 College career

-Larson was a walk-on at the University of Nebraska - Lincoln.
+Larson was a walk-on at the University of Nebraska–Lincoln.
 Following a redshirt season in 1999, he backed up starter Dan Hadenfeldt in 2000.
-He then started from 2001–2003.
+He then started from 2001 to 2003.
 Larson played in the 2002 BCS National Championship Game vs. the Miami Hurricanes, and helped Nebraska beat Michigan State in the 2003 Alamo Bowl.
 He was a semifinalist for the Ray Guy Award his junior year, and finalist his senior year, as well as being named an All-American by the American Football Coaches Association.
 He benched 405 pounds his senior year and hang cleaned 458.
-As a senior in 2003, Larson set the Nebraska record with a 45.1-yard avg. on 66 punts, the record would later be broken by Sam Koch.
+As a senior in 2003, Larson set a school record with a 45.1-yard avg. on 66 punts, the record would later be broken by Sam Koch.
 Larson also earned All-Big 12 honors.
 He graduated with a degree in business administration.

 Professional career

-Cincinnati Bengals

 Larson was signed by the Cincinnati Bengals as a college free agent on April 27, 2004.
 He made his NFL debut at the New York Jets on September 12.
 In his opening season he averaged 42.2 yards from 83 punts and even scored a touchdown from a fake field goal attempt at the New England Patriots on December 12.
 He was part of the Bengals turn around, helping them get their first winning season in 15 years, by becoming the AFC North Champions in 2005.
 Larson played in the AFC Wild-Card Playoff Game against the Pittsburgh Steelers on January 8, 2006.
 He played in every game in his 5 seasons with the Bengals.

 Larson was waived on April 28, 2009.